Threshold99/quantumtheoryofmagic/README.md

 the observer intentionally collapses the wave function

 there's some kind of meta shit going on with the observers brain waves pre observation that induce collapse and thus observation

+the wave equation is one of the major theoretical foundations initiate Observers (that's what quantum magic practitioners are called) have to grasp.
+In essence it shows that everything in reality is a system of interacting forces with a precise configuration.
+Observers must learn to visualize any system (spell) thay want to collapse (cast).

+The basic system everyone learns in Quantum Optics class is the laser .
+Observers must visualize gradually adding energy(ZPE) to a groups of atoms so that electrons are liberated from their energy levels.
+Once the desired intensity is reached, all the accumulated energy in the liberated electrons is released in an instant leading to a high intensity colored beam of light.

+What is cool is that everyone has a unique laser color.
+Furthermore, intially the laser is a weak light show that can serve as a light source or entertainment but with practice and greater understanding of the system it evolves into an extremely powerful weapon analogous to Balefire or Darkseid's Omega beams.